The Department of Biological Sciences of Wagner College offers a program of study leading to the degree of Master of

 Plans of Study

 There are two plans of study in the program, one of which is selected at the time of application.

-- Plan A is a thesis program in which the student engages in research and completes a thesis on the study as a part of the program.
+- Thesis program in which the student engages in research and completes a thesis on the study as a part of the program.

-- Plan B is a non-thesis program requiring additional course work and acceptable performance on a comprehensive examination at the completion of the program.
+- Non-thesis program requiring additional course work and acceptable performance on a comprehensive examination at the completion of the program.

 For all students, a minimum of 18 credits must be earned in courses numbered above 600.
 Microbiology 525, 611, and 626 are to be included in the course work for the Master of Science degree.
 Microbiology 512 is required of all students who have not successfully completed a previous course in an applied area of microbiology.